Libyan rebels fly flag over key town near Tripoli

 The conflict has been largely deadlocked, but the rebels' advance to the Mediterranean coast near Tripoli represents a major shift in the balance of forces.

-However, in the centre of Tripoli on Sunday evening, there was no indication that anything had changed.
+However, in the center of Tripoli on Sunday evening, there was no indication that anything had changed.

 Young men played football near the city's central square and others sat outside shops shortly before the day's fasting, for the Muslim holy month of Ramadan, ended.